roncampbell/NICAR2018/Intro to R.md

 The command View() with a capital-V displays a portion of the data frame in the upper left pane.

-This is nice, but we're missing something crucial -- the percentage of immigrants in each tract.
-It's a breeze in R: so easy that we'll do it first and then explain how we did it.
+The View is nice, but we're missing something crucial -- the percentage of immigrants in each tract.
+Getting that percentage is a breeze in R: so easy that we'll do it first and then explain how we did it.

     > Immigrants <- Immigrants %>%
       +    mutate(ForeignPer = ForeignBorn / Total)

 First "Immigrants <- Immigrants" means that we changed the Immigrants data frame and assigned the change back to itself.
-We used the pipe operator (%/%) as a way of saying "and then" to go to the next line.
-And then we said mutate, another word for change.
+We used the pipe operator (%>%) as a way of saying "and then" to go to the next line.
+And then, we said, mutate, or change.
 Here's what we changed: We created a new column, ForeignPer, and we set it equal to the value of ForeignBorn divided by Total.
 So reading backwards, we divided ForeignBorn by Total, assigned that to the new variable ForeignPer, and changed the existing data frame Immigrants to include this new variable.
 See?
 I told you it was easier to do than to explain!

+Let's explore the data frame.
+One of the most useful R functions is str(), which stands for structure.
+Run str(Immigrants) and see what you get.

+Now let's take a closer look at the variable we just created, ForeignPer.
+We'll begin by using the function summary().

+        > summary(Immigrants$ForeignPer)
+   Min.
+1st Qu.
+Median    Mean 3rd Qu.
+Max.
+NA's 0.00000 0.06324 0.16310 0.19260 0.30390 0.69640       4

+The summary() function provides the minimum, maximum, mean, median, first and third quartiles plus the number of NA (not available) values.